LuchinChang/LuchinChang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I'm Lu-Chin Chang, or 張律勤 in Chinese.
+Hi, my name is Lu-Chin Chang, or 張律勤 in Chinese.
+I was born and raised in Taiwan, and I got my B.S. in CS from Zhejiang University, Hangzhou, China.

-The website is still building.
+I'm currently applying for graduate programs in the U.S., and I want to explore ways to make communication more human-like and human-centered for my future studies; my ultimate goal is to start a company that provides paradigm-shifting communication services powered by AI.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.